cw062/Ham-or-Spam/README.md

 # Ham-or-Spam
-Ham or spam filter and sentiment analysis using Scikit-learn
+Created and tested ham or spam and sentiment analysis filters using naive bayes and logistic regression techniques with and without stop words to discover differences in performace of each.